Almost Witt Vectors: Technical results

+which gives us the isomorphism $\alext{p}{B}{M \otimes_A B}{N} \simeq \alext{p}{A}{M}{N}$, so the result follows. \end{proof} \begin{proof}[Proof of Lemma~\ref{thm:descent1}] See~\cite[Lemma 3.2.25]{gabram}. \end{proof} While Theorem~\ref{thm:descent1} provides a very general framework for when we can descend almost finite and almost finitely presented modules, we would like a set-up that descends almost projective modules.
+Consider the following set-up:

-such that one of the morphisms $g_1, g_2$ is an epimorphism.
-Geometrically, one may view $\spec{A_0}$ as being formed by gluing $\spec{A_0}$ and $\spec{A_1}$ along some sub-variety, hence we call the diagram a `gluing diagram'.
+such that the square is cartesian and one of the morphisms $g_1, g_2$ is an epimorphism.
+Geometrically, one may view $\spec{A_0}$ as being formed by gluing $\spec{A_2}$ and $\spec{A_1}$ along a closed subscheme of one of the two; we call the diagram a \textit{gluing diagram}.
 Note that we have a corresponding essentially commutative diagram: